West Town, Chicago: Wicker Park

 Today, the neighborhood is best known for its numerous commercial and entertainment establishments and being a convenient place to live for downtown workers due to its proximity to public transportation and the Loop.
 Gentrification has made the area much more attractive to college-educated white-collar workers, although it faced considerable resistance from the working-class Puerto Rican community it displaced.
 Crime has drastically decreased and many new homes have been built as well as older homes being restored.
 The area has become a desirable neighborhood and this has led to increased business activity, with many new bars, restaurants, and stores opening to serve individuals.
 The neighborhood is known for hosting local art stores and independent businesses.
 Property values have gone up, increasing the wealth of property owners and making the neighborhood attractive to real estate investors.

 The borders of the neighborhood are generally accepted to be North Avenue to the north (at 1600 N) (but the official boundary is the Bloomingdale Trail train tracks just north of North), the Kennedy Expressway on the east north of North Avenue and the Chicago River south of North Avenue, Division to the south (at 1200 N), and Western Avenue to the west (2400 W).
 Both the East Village and Ukrainian Village are to the south, Humboldt Park is to the west, and Bucktown is to the north.

-Notable past and current residents include Nelson Algren, who lived on the third floor at 1958 W. Evergreen Ave between 1959–1975, Liz Phair, who penned her first album Exile in Guyville in and about Wicker Park, Smashing Pumpkins guitarist James Iha, Pro Wrestler Colt Cabana who can be seen on WWE Smackdown as Scotty Goldman, and singer/guitarist Matt Skiba of The Alkaline Trio.
+Notable past and current residents include Nelson Algren, who lived on the third floor at 1958 W. Evergreen Ave between 1959 and 1975, Liz Phair, who penned her first album Exile in Guyville in and about Wicker Park, Smashing Pumpkins guitarist James Iha, Pro Wrestler Colt Cabana who can be seen on WWE Smackdown as Scotty Goldman, and singer/guitarist Matt Skiba of The Alkaline Trio.
 Pro wrestler CM Punk of World Wrestling Entertainment currently resides in Wicker Park.
 Much of Wicker Park was designated as a Chicago Landmark District in 1991.

 Wicker Park is the setting of a 2004 film by the same name.
 However, the filming of this movie was done on location in Montreal, Quebec.
 Another film of note that uses Wicker Park as its background is High Fidelity (2000) directed by Stephen Frears and starring Evanston-born John Cusack.
 Former independent record company Wax Trax!
 Records, a pioneer in releasing industrial music, had its offices in Wicker Park.